lgmorand/aks-workshop/_entries/03-01 challenge1.md

 * You can use [Azure Load Testing](https://learn.microsoft.com/en-us/azure/load-testing/quickstart-create-and-run-load-test) to simulate load spikes.

-Load test your service and make sure the number of pods scales up and down depending on CPU utlization.
+Load test your service and make sure the number of pods scales up and down depending on CPU utilization.

 {% collapsible %}